What Cron Is and Why Server Administrators Rely on It

 Verifying Cron Job Execution

-When troubleshooting cron issues, check several places to understand what happened.
+When troubleshooting cron issues, checking several places helps you understand what happened and why.

 Checking System Logs